ModelEarth/data-pipeline/industries/naics/duck_zipcode_db/zip_data/README.md

 Implemented a function that queries the database by year, industry level, and the first digit of the zipcode, which allows for more targeted data retrieval.
 Implemented a function that exports the database to csv files for better portability.
 Implemented a function that can rebuild the database from the csv files.
-Optimized export_to_csv and import_csv_files functions to handle data segmentation by year and industry level.
+Optimized export\_to\_csv and import\_csv\_files functions to handle data segmentation by year and industry level.
 This makes sure that each CSV file does not greatly exceed 25MB.
+(Loren adds: Let's avoid deploying the year-industry files.
+We could instead rebuild DuckDB from the zipcode files in 3/0/3/1/8 folders.)

 Also from David: